scrtlabs/SecretNetwork/docs/secretcli.md

 ```

 ::: warning Note
-When you query an account balance with zero tokens, you will get this error: `No account with address <enigma-address> was found in the state.` This can also happen if you fund the account before your node has fully synced with the chain.
+When you query an account balance with zero tokens, you will get this error: `No account with address <secret-address> was found in the state.` This can also happen if you fund the account before your node has fully synced with the chain.
 These are both normal.

 ### Send Tokens